Alexandria (Alex) Cogdill is a PhD CPRIT scholar and strategy fellow at the University of Texas MD Anderson.

 According to Alex, you should take these five steps to successfully approach a career in research:

-2) Utilize online professional websites, such as Indeed and LinkedIn.
-Determine what primary responsibilities you might have in different roles across scientific, medical, biotechnical, or regulatory roles (among others).
+2) Utilize online professional websites, such as GenHERation®, Indeed, and LinkedIn.
+Determine what primary responsibilities you might have in different roles across scientific, medical, biotechnical, or regulatory roles, among others.
 Then, use LinkedIn or your school’s alumni directory to find professionals who have those exciting roles that interest you and explore their career journeys.
 Look at college majors, extracurriculars, internships, and job experiences.
 Once you do your research, reach out to people to conduct informational interviews, which will allow you to gain valuable insights and grow your network.

 3) Try to get experience in some sort of research or clinical capacity.
 Whether you shadow a scientist, volunteer in the hospital, or participate in a summer research program hosted by a university, the earlier you start building your CV the better.
 How can you gain access to these experiences?
 Email labs, join STEM student groups, utilize your university or high school career center, and apply for summer internship programs.
 When you begin to pursue a career in research, you are not going to know every step to take and that is okay!
 As long as you remain curious and ask questions to people who have already pursued a similar career path, you are on the right track.

+Alexandria (Alex) Cogdill is a PhD CPRIT scholar and strategy fellow at the University of Texas MD Anderson.
 Alex completed her Bachelor’s degree, in Biology, at The University of North Carolina, Pembroke and her Master’s in Bioengineering at the University of Pennsylvania.
 Prior to joining UT MD Anderson as a PhD student, Alex worked at the National Institutes of Health (NIH), Harvard Medical School, the Massachusetts General Hospital, and the University of Pennsylvania.
-Over the past 10 years she has published over 50 scientific articles in the oncology space and has garnered >8,000 citations.
-In addition to her research proficiencies, Alex has significant management, and corporate development experiences that have been pivotal to leading and launching successful projects across the drug discovery value chain.
+Over the past 10 years, she has published over 50 scientific articles in the oncology space and has garnered >8,000 citations.
+In addition to her research proficiencies, Alex has significant management and corporate development experiences that have been pivotal to leading and launching successful projects across the drug discovery value chain.